shrimpytacos/term-project/README.md

 # Term project outline

 This document contains instructions and guidelines for carrying out your final term project.
-Use it as an opportunity to explore what interests you, within the constraints outlined in one of the three options below:
+Use it as an opportunity to explore what interests you, within the constraints outlined below:

 ## Proposal

 You must **submit a 200-300 word proposal** that describes what project type and topic you plan on exploring, and where you intend to source your data from (if applicable).
-- The project proposal is due **March 8, 2023 at 14:45** (submit via push to your term-project repository)
-- It should be written up in a markdown file containing relevant formatting and any additional media.
+It should be written up in a markdown file containing relevant formatting and any relevant references, links, media and attachments.

 ## Project: Choose your adventure

-You must fork from this term-project repo to your own personal Github user account and submit your personal term project.

 ### :bulb: Researcher

-Choose this if you have a keen and critical curiosity for the social and environmental processes around you, you don't mind exploring data through commands, and you like the prospect of doing razor-sharp research/investigations that are precise, reproducible and free of untraceable human error (i.e. using computational research techniques, some of which have been or will be seen in this class).
-You like data and data visualization, and would like to explore it some more.
+Choose this if you have a keen and critical curiosity for the social and environmental processes around you, you don't mind exploring data through commands, and you like the prospect of doing research/investigations that are precise, reproducible and free of untraceable human error (i.e. using computational research techniques, some of which have been or will be seen in this class).
+You like data engineering, analysis and visualization, and would like to explore it some more.

 - Deliverable: A computational essay that carries the reader through an analysis by mixing prose, code, and computational results.
 The essay and related materials (input data, etc.) are to be published in a Github repository that can be set to either public or private.
 The guidelines and constraints are as follows:
   -	The choice of topic is up to you.